 - Zoe Keller, ‘05, Health and Nutrition Coach

-Megan Brooks (Dean of Library Services) and Leah Niederstadt (History of Art)
+Megan Brooks (Dean of Library Services), Leah Niederstadt (History of Art)

-GLAMs institutions collect, maintain, display, and interpret material evidence of our world.
-Each year, Wheaton alumni pursue GLAM-related careers, using knowledge gained from their courses and hands-on engagement with the college’s Beard & Weil Galleries, Wallace Library, Gebbie Archives & Special Collections, and Permanent Collection as well as the Computer Museum and scientific study collections of plants, shells, and avian skins.
-In the GLAMs LEAPS, students will study how the sector has developed and changed over time and explore how digital and physical objects are used to create, compile, explain, and disseminate information.
-They will gain the theoretical background and practical skills needed to work in GLAMs and to identify — and react to — the contemporary challenges faced by these institutions.
+GLAMs institutions collect, maintain, display and interpret material evidence of our world.
+Each year, Wheaton alumni pursue GLAM-related careers using knowledge gained from their courses and hands-on engagement with the college’s Beard & Weil Galleries, Wallace Library, Gebbie Archives & Special Collections and Permanent Collection — as well as the Computer Museum and scientific study collections of plants, shells and avian skins.
+In the GLAMs LEAPS pathway, students study how the sector has developed and changed over time and explore how digital and physical objects are used to create, compile, explain and disseminate information.
+They gain the theoretical background and practical skills needed to work in GLAMs so they are equipped to identify — and react to — the contemporary challenges faced by these institutions.

 Mentors